-4 Conclusions
+5. Conclusions

-This proof-of-concept study establishes the ability of k-means cluster analysis to find realistic regimes in observational data of the ocean carbon cycle.
-A method is provided for an objective way to accurately determine the optimal number of clusters for the cluster analysis.
-The study also explores how to attribute the cluster outputs temporally and spatially in order to explain the regimes in a spatial-temporal framework.
+This proof-of-concept study presents the k-means cluster analysis and the determination of the regimes called “ocean carbon states” in observation-based data of the ocean carbon cycle.
+A method is described here to more objectively determine the optimal number of clusters for the cluster analysis.
+The study also explores how to characterize the ocean carbon states temporally and spatially in order to determine the physical-biogeochemical processes related to each carbon state.
 Composites of the CO2 flux and a quantitative exploration of the effect of each field on pCO2SW bias is also demonstrated.